 Animal Licenses: Auditor’s Office at the Pierce County Annex (253) 798-7427, Option 3

 Against an Attorney: Direct any complaint against an attorney to:Washington State Bar Association2101 Fourth Avenue, Suite 400Seattle, WA 98121-2330(206) 727-8208(800) 945-9722

 Court Commissioners/Pro-tem Commissioners: Originals are filed with the Clerk’s Office, Room 110

-The document must be received in Commissioner Services Department at least three court days prior the hearing date.
-Document may be mailed or faxed to:
+The document must be received by the Commissioners’ Services Department at least three court days prior to the hearing date.
+Documents should be mailed (or delivered) to:

 The Victim-Witness UnitUpholding the rights of victims is a top priority for the Prosecutor's Office.
 Victims and witnesses of crimes committed in Pierce County can contact the Victim Witness Assistance program for help.
 Victim-Witness staff provides the following services to thousands of victims every year: • Written notification of charges, scheduled court dates and victims rights. • Assistance in completing a Victim Impact Statement. • Referrals to local social service agencies and programs. • Accompaniment to court hearings and/or interviews related to the case. • Assistance in applying for Crime Victims Compensation. • Requests for restitution for financial loss incurred as a result of the crime. • Release of property that has been held as evidence, at conclusion of case.

 If the Sheriff's Department does not receive an e-mail from the Prosecutors Office, the funds will not be released.
 Or, if the person who posted the bail does not come to the Sheriff's Department, the check will be sent to the person by mail.